 The problems with walkers for the elderly are: that walkers are not appropriate for everyone.
 If the user has limitations with their upper body strength, if they have dementia / Alzheimer’s, if the environment they are in is small and/or cluttered or if they have limited vision – a walker may prove to be more dangerous than helpful.

-Walkers can help some people with mobility issues but only if they are used safely.
+Walkers can help some people with mobility issues but only if they are fitted properly and used safely.
 Cognitive, physical and environmental factors can impede the safe use of walkers.

-Whether it’s a standard type of walker or a rolling walker – the safety rules and issues are the same.
+Whether it’s a standard walker, a 2 wheel walker or a 4 wheel rolling walker – the safety rules and issues are the same.

 Living in South Florida for 25+ years (where the elderly population is very high), I can tell you that driving by any grocery story or strip mall, I would often see seniors pulling their walkers or holding them up while they walked or dragging them by their side.

 None of these are safe and I’m positive that their Physical Therapist did not instruct them to use that walker in that particular manner!